C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning

-Another common metric of performance in ML models is evaluating how well the model broadly classifies inputs.
+Since our goal is to estimate the physical properties of dark matter halos, evaluating how well the method recovers the true quantities is necessary.
 This can be done by comparing the distribution of predicted values against the distribution of the corresponding actual values.
 The better the match between these two distributions, the better the model is at separating different classes of galaxies.
-For example, in this research we compare the distribution of velocity and position for a given class of galaxy against the distribution of the same predicted class.
-In other words, after the ML model has completed its classification task, we plot the distribution of $r/r_{200m}$ for all galaxies that were classified as orbiting, and compare this to the distribution of $r/r_{200m}$ for the galaxies we knew to be orbiting to begin with.
+We compare the distribution of velocity and position for a given class of galaxies against the distribution of the same predicted class.
+Namely, we plot the distribution of $r/r_{200m}$ and $v/v_c$ for all galaxies classified as orbiting by the ML model and compare this to the orbiting galaxies classified in simulations, and repeat the process for infalling galaxies.